fionncur/IDStools/docs/migration.md

 If `source` is blank, the companion leaf is omitted and the value is written as a bare node (same as `needs_source = False`).

-The companion (source) string is **not** stored in the pulses.
-Because it is constant across pulses, it is written **once** into a separate reference entry (see [Reference entry](#reference-entry)).
-Each pulse therefore holds only the value leaf; the matching source leaf lives at the same path in the reference.
+The companion (source) string is written into **every pulse** alongside the value leaf, when the value is present.

 ### Numeric `source`: a constant companion value

 When `source` is a **number** rather than a string, it is treated as a real value rather than a provenance label.
-It is written to the companion leaf in **every pulse** alongside the value leaf — not to the reference entry.
+It is written to the companion leaf in **every pulse** alongside the value leaf.
 This is the eval-free way to attach a fixed constant to a sibling node.

 ```
 # needs_source=True, source_fields = ("rho_tor", "rho_tor_norm"), source = 0.95